autistic-symposium/mev-toolkit/keeperDAO/the-mission-of-KeeperDAO.md

 ### The Mission

 * KeeperDAO is dedicated to Keepers: to bring about a decentralised economy which Keepers create more efficient, secure, and egalitarian blockchain networks.
-* Research and build unique technology to coordinate access to certain shared resources - namely order and transaction pools bound for blockchain networks - allowing keepers to more efficiently capture on-chain profit - for example by executing an arbritage or liquidation.
+* Research and build unique technology to coordinate access to certain shared resources - namely order and transaction pools bound for blockchain networks - allowing keepers to more efficiently capture on-chain profit - for example by executing an arbitrage or liquidation.
 * KeeperDAO creates new primitives that users and protocols can use to protect themselves from predatory MEV.

 ### Founding principles